Click below for our answers to some commonly asked questions about buying private number plates.

 No, the transfer fee is always payable at the time of purchase.
 The DVLA will not provide assignment or retention certificates prior to receipt of payment.

 No problem, we can leave the number on the donor vehicle until you are able to forward the necessary documentation, provided this will be within 4 weeks.
-For longer periods we may need to obtain a retention certificate from the DVLA, in order for us to settle up with the Donor client more efficiently.
+For longer periods we may need to obtain a retention certificate from the DVLA, in order for us to complete the agreed payment transaction with the seller more efficiently.

 If you’re unsure what you need to do, please Contact Us.